 When is Starsector coming out?

 When it is ready.
-We are not Blizzard though, so this doesn’t mean 5+ years.
-Naturally, our entire team is committed to releasing Starsector as soon as possible (for one, we really want to play it ourselves!), and we are hoping the community will take part in that process as well.
+Our entire team is committed to releasing Starsector as soon as possible (for one, we really want to play it ourselves!), and we are hoping the community will take part in that process as well.
 To that end, we’ve released an alpha version, with it and all subsequent versions available as part preordering the game.

 Will there be a multiplayer mode?

 No. There are two main reasons – one is that MP and SP often have conflicting design goals.
 In brief, what makes a SP game fun may not work for an MP game, and vice versa.
 The other reason is the amount of time and effort to add it – which is very significant.
 We’d rather focus on making the SP as good as we can, instead of spreading our efforts too thin.

 Oh yeah, big time.
 That’s why we put actual piracy in the game as a mechanic – to ward off the evil, real world software piracy.
 That dark voodoo will definitely work better than any other DRM scheme.
 That, and chicken sacrifices.
 Note: we do not condone chicken sacrifices.